-Peer tutors are undergraduates who have taken and done well in the course for which they tutor and come highly recommended by faculty.
+Peer tutors are undergraduate students who have taken, and done well in, the course for which they tutor and come highly recommended by faculty.
 More than just strong students, peer tutors are hired because they are able to break down challenging material into smaller parts, provide study tips, and are eager to help others.
-The peer tutor training program offered by the Center for Academic Excellence is certified through the College Reading and Learning Association (CRLA), which is a nationally accredited program that requires the highest standards of training and program assessment of the institutions it certifies.
-The peer tutoring program at Salem State University strives to provide a professional experience for our peer tutors, which, in turn, provides a high-quality experience for our undergraduates who use peer tutoring.

 We make every effort to hire peer tutors for courses that students traditionally request tutoring in but it is not possible to have a tutor for every course.
-If your search for a tutor in TutorTrac is not successful, please contact Megan Penyack.
+If your search for a tutor in TutorTrac is not successful, please contact us.

-- Be clear on the day, time and location of your session.
+- Be clear on the day and time of your session.

 - Come prepared.
 Bring your textbook, class notes, handouts, etc.